About Dr. Angela May Beers:

 Dancing Lotus is the mystical playground of Jamila Blue

-After spending the past 13 years in the financial industry, Jamila is now dancing her heart’s desire.
+After spending more than a decade in the financial industry, Jamila is now dancing her heart’s desire.
 When she isn’t dancing, offering readings, or doing sacred art, Jamila is a freelance consultant for artists and healers.
 She has studied with C. Michael Smith (aka Mikkal), author of Jung and Shamanism, at Crows Nest Center for Shamanic Studies since 2008, it is here that she discovered her passion for dance.
 She brings a unique shamanic, earth-honoring approach to each aspect of her work.

 Movement ~ Jamila began studying 5Rhythms (developed by Gabrielle Roth) March 2012 and is currently working towards a teacher certification.
+She is located in the South Bend Indiana area, and her Facebook page is Dancing Lotus.
 She offers a variety of ways to encourage dance for all ages and physical abilities.

 Jason Beers, PsyD, LP